oomi-the-octo/oomis-splatoon-patches/README.md

 # Oomi's Splatoon Patches
 This contains my public Splatoon patches.
 > **⚠ Do NOT use any Splatoon 2/3 Patches online!!
-Use them in EmuMMC with 90DNS. ⚠**
+It is recommended to use them in EmuMMC with 90DNS. ⚠**

 > The links for the patches:
 ## Splatoon 1: